How to get the best out of your employees with an open office plan

 – Generates a sense of camaraderie and community among staff at all levels

-– Promotes employee equality and increase office wide engagement
+– Promotes employee equality and increases office wide engagement

 These benefits make it worth getting the open plan office right.
 Fortunately, successful open plan is easy to pull off when businesses are strategic about both their design choices and creating a supportive, authentic culture.